taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 The bounded-memory strategy dominates Zwick at every board size.
 The advantage is not subtle: at $n = 36$ (72 cards, a standard large game), the bounded-memory player gains about 3 full pairs over a Zwick opponent.
 The gain grows with board size because larger boards mean more time at $k = M$ where the strategies diverge.

-The strategy matrix at $n = 16$ confirms that bounded-memory optimal is a dominant strategy in the game-theoretic sense: no matter what your opponent plays, you're better off playing bounded.
+The strategy matrix at $n = 16$ shows that bounded-memory optimal dominates Zwick within this two-strategy comparison: no matter which of the two strategies your opponent plays, you're better off playing bounded.
+(The DP proves optimality within the full class of 0/1/2-move strategies; the simulation confirms it specifically against Zwick.)

 <a href="/figures_memory/bounded_vs_zwick_matrix.svg" class="image-popup">
   <img src="/figures_memory/bounded_vs_zwick_matrix.svg" alt="Strategy matrix"